yusufsaka007/DostoevskyBot/README.md

 4. Build the C++ screenshot tool:
     - Ensure the compiled executable is accessible to the Python server.

+5. Add your telegram Id to user_ids.txt.
+You can find out your Id by using [userinfobot](https://telegram.me/userinfobot)

 ## Usage
 1. Start the Python server:
     ```sh
-    python3 trigger.py
+    python3 trigger.py <ip> <port>
     ```

 2. Interact with the Telegram bot using the predefined commands to capture screenshots and perform other monitoring tasks.

 ## Contributing
 We welcome contributions to enhance the functionality and security of DostoevskyBot.
 Please fork the repository and create a pull request with your improvements.
+I would like to add my own user GUI for mobile applications.
+If you would like to contribute to this project by building a simple user interface you may contact me.

+- **@yusufsaka007 on X.com**
+- **yusufsaka5481@gmail.com**

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.